 It is an antagonist of the quaternary ammonium muscarinic Acetylcholine receptor belonging to the group of drugs called Antimuscarinics.

 Homatropine is used to treat duodenal or stomach ulcers and intestinal problems.
-It can be used together with antacids or another medication in the treatment of peptic ulcer.
-It can also be used to prevent nausea, vomiting and dizziness.
+It can be used with antacids or other medication to treat peptic ulcers.
+It can also be used to prevent nausea, vomiting, and dizziness.

 Mechanism of action